Grand Park's Free Holiday Lights Display Makes a Trip to DTLA Worthwhile

 Photo by Brian Johnson

 Located along the northeastern portion of DTLA, Grand Park spans several blocks.
-Parking is surprisingly easy at The Music Center lot ($9 after 4pm) on Grand Ave., directly across from the main entrance to the park.
+Parking is surprisingly easy at The Music Center lot ($9 even rate after 4:30pm) on Grand Ave., directly across from the main entrance to the park.
 You can save a bit by parking at Joe's Auto Park ($6 after 4pm) on Hill Street near 3rd and walking two blocks up Hill to the park.
 Traveling by Metro is equally easy: Take the Metro Red or Purple line to Civic Center/Grand Park a block and a half away on Hill St. Or, take the Metro Gold line to the Little Tokyo/Arts District Station about 6 blocks away on 1st Street and Alameda.
 Walking nearby felt incredibly safe (as did the park), and my car/bus/truck-obsessed toddler couldn't have loved it more.

 Huge, decorated trees flank the park, so starting in either direction is a treat.
 It's best, however, to begin at the entrance on Grand for the best perspective and to be in sync with most visitors.
 There's a spectacular view of the tree, lights, and nighttime city skyline as you head down the main steps.
 Past the Rockefeller-esque Christmas tree, complete with giant, wrapped presents at the base, is the Arthur J. William Memorial Fountain decked out in an interactive light display.
 The large splash pad with tiny fountains reflecting the lights is an exciting stop for kiddos.
 Consider bringing water shoes, a towel, and a change of clothes if you choose to let them try it out.
 What's even cooler is the nearby computer where you can choose from a number of themed color displays projected across the fountain.
 It was the best part for the adults!